bendytree/node-itsa/readme.md

 ##### Arguments

- - `example` - Optiona.
+ - `example` - Optional.
 A hash where the keys are the keys to verify and the values are `itsa` validators, function validators, or primitives for equality checks.
+ - `allowExtraFields` - Optional.
+Defaults to true when no example is given.
+Defaults to false if example is given.
+See below.

 ##### Examples